Extraction (2015 film): Production

 On January 20, 2015, it was announced that Bruce Willis would be starring in the film, Steven C. Miller was set to direct the film based on the script by Umair Aleem.
 Randall Emmett and George Furla's Emmett/Furla/Oasis Films would produce along with Adam Goldworm's Aperture Entertainment.

 Filming

 Principal photography on the film began on February 9, 2015, in Mobile, Alabama.
 Filming wrapped on March 15, 2015.

 Release

 The film was released on December 18, 2015, in a limited release, and through video on demand by Lionsgate Premiere.

 Box office

-As of November 11, 2022, Extraction grossed $1,063,836 in the United Arab Emirates, Kuwait, Lebanon, Oman, Portugal, Russia, Turkey, the United States, Taiwan, Vietnam, and Thailand.
+As of July 26, 2025, Extraction grossed $1,063,836 in the United Arab Emirates, Kuwait, Lebanon, Oman, Portugal, Russia, Turkey, the United States, Taiwan, Vietnam, and Thailand, and $3,461,285 in home video sales.

 Home media

 Extraction was released on DVD and Blu-ray in the United States on February 23, 2016.